adynator/Plasma-Physics-Code/Grad_Shafranov/README.md

-We implement a cubic finite element method to solve the Grad-Shafranov equation...
+We implement a cubic finite element method to solve the Grad-Shafranov equation.
+*At the moment, this code includes an FEM solver involving cubic basis functions and a 16-point Gaussian quadrature to integrate over fundamental triangles.
+Creates a square mesh and imposes Dirichlet boundary conditions.
+Uses a Picard iteration to solve the non-linear problem.
+* TODO: Implement more sophisticated mesh creation to be able to access more realistic Tokamak geometries.